apache/hudi/rfc/rfc-55/rfc-55.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# RFC-55: Improve metasync class design and simplify configs
+# RFC-55: Improve hudi-sync classes design and simplify configs

 ## Proposers